 The Air Force will try again this year to retire the A-10 Thunderbolt II, reigniting a battle that several lawmakers have vowed to fight.

-The service's fiscal 2016 budget proposal states that the service wants to begin retiring the A-10 in fiscal 2016 "to focus available funding on more urgent combatant commander requirements," according to the service's budget overview released Monday.
-In fiscal 2016, the service seeks to retire 164 A-10s; "however, the A-10 will remain operational and available for deployment until 2019."
+The service's fiscal 2016 budget proposal states that the service wants to will begin retiring the A-10 in fiscal 2016 "to focus available funding on more urgent combatant commander requirements," according to the service's budget overview released Monday today.
+In fiscal 2016, the service seeks to will retire 164 A-10s; "however, the A-10 will remain operational and available for deployment until 2019."

 The service has said the plan would save $3.5 billion over five years.